Getting to know someone online and after you feel a connection, they ask you to wire money

-Another tough one — and therefore popular among scammers — involves a bond with somebody you’ve met online through a dating site.
-Often, that person wants to immediately leave the site for a more intimate IM or text chat.
+Another tough one — and therefore popular among scammers — involves a bond with somebody you’ve met online through a dating app.
+Often, that person wants to immediately leave the site for a more intimate DM or text chat.
 They may claim to be working overseas with plans to visit soon.
-Over the course of some time, you’re let to believe there’s a strong connection.
+Over the course of some time, you’re lead to believe there’s a strong connection.
 And then they ask for you to wire some money.

 What to do